3riatarka/wfuzz/README.md

 # DISCLAIMER

 CherryTree v0.38.6 adds two columns to the node table of its database.
-If you use this fork to append information to a .ctb database created with CherryTree v<0.38.6 __IT CAN RENDER THE FILE INCONSISTENT__.
+If you use this fork to append information to a .ctb database created with CherryTree version < 0.38.6 __IT CAN RENDER THE FILE INCONSISTENT__.

 You can still recover the information stored with an sqlite3 client, but please, __DO NOT USE THIS WITH CHERRYTREE FILES PRIOR TO VERSION 0.38.6__.